-Churn is part of every business, especially the SaaS world.
+Churn is part of every business, especially in the SaaS world.
 If a customer disengages with your brand, should you give up and let them walk away?

 Not exactly.
 An inactive customer doesn’t mean they’re gone for good.
 In fact, you can change their minds with a winback campaign.